 Any participant who registers as media but is also presenting talks or posters at the EGU General Assembly, must first register as a scientific participant for the day(s) they will be presenting.

-If you satisfy the eligibility requirements above, you can register online or on-site.
+If you satisfy the eligibility requirements above, you can register on-site during the meeting.

 Please note that we are unable to provide letters of invitation for media participants.
 Participants who need to receive an official letter of invitation to obtain a visa, to raise travel funds or for administrative purposes should register through the main EGU General Assembly 2019 website, paying the appropriate fees, and request a letter of invitation.